kashishbishnoi/Ninjas/Readme.md

 6. The game won't congratulate the user again and again for making a right guess.
 It'd congratulate them at the end when they win.

 VERSION-3:
+1. All the errors have been rectified and the game runs smoothly without any technical interruptions.
+2. We've added emojis to make it look more fun and interactive.
+3. Corrected the errors regarding blanks.
+4. Worked more on the user interface to make it look more better.
+5. made the hints more precise and easy to comprehend by the player to cheer them up to keep playing.